archway-network/archway-docs/docs/create/guides/my-first-dapp/interact.md

 Queries read from the blockchain.
 They don't modify anything stored on chain, so they don't cost a fee.

-There are several types of queries we could do, but a common type we're interested in is `contract-state`, which we'll call in `smart` mode.
+There are several types of queries we could do, but a common type we're interested in is `contract-state`, which we will call in `smart` mode.
 This lets us run queries with arguments, as opposed to dumping the entire contract data or metadata.

 If we query the `count` before modifying any state, we get the value we set during instantiation: